Tom Waldek, founder of The Human Origin

 The backbone so people stop holding it alone

 When the diagnostic runs, this is the map being populated.
-When Origin Work begins, this is the architecture that shifts.
+When Origin Work begins, the highest-cost zones are addressed first — measured against decision speed, turnover, and partner trust.

 Nothing hidden.
 The price on the page is the price on the invoice.
-Truth leads.
-Facade costs.
+No expanded scope.
+No retroactive surcharges.

 0